JamesRandall/FormSharp/README.md

 ## Things to do

-In a rough order.
+~~In a rough order.~~

-* Automated tests - wip, using PlayWright
+Order is wherever fun takes me!

+* Documentation
-* GitHub Action for build, test and package release
+* GitHub Action for package release and initial package publish
 * Token injection for API calls (skeleton is their)
-* Add support for loading, saving etc. from Fable Remoting using friendly syntax
-* Transformers at point of load and save
-* Additional components - check box, radio buttons, text areas
+* Additional components - radio buttons, text areas
-* Support injection of custom components in forms
 * Add a Bootstrap renderer to the React package
+* Add a Bulma renderer to the React package
 * Add a vanilla HTML (no React) package (Tailwind and Bootstrap)
 * Bring the Spectre support into the public repo from my poc